A few years travelling, 125 countries on 5 continents – at least so far.

 In 2007, we decided for another sabbatical: time for an extended 10 month backpacking trip from India to Australia.

-1½ years later, and after 30 years with the always same company we definitely decided to continue our trip to Punta Arenas.
+1½ years later, and after 30 years with the always same company we definitely decided to continue our trip to Ushuaia.
 In 2014 we said goodbye to our Mother of All Companies – MoAC (not to confuse in a certain context with MoAC meaning Mother of All Corruption, or MoAC as Ministry of Anti-Corruption in another framework).
-Well, we drove back to Swizzyland, a kind of a side trip on our way to Punta Arenas.
+Well, we drove back to Swizzyland, a kind of a side trip on our way to Ushuaia.

-Early 2015 we prepared everything for reaching Argentina: converted our African car into an officially Swiss registered one , read a lot of rumours about travelling the Silk Road, learned some Russian and renewed our equipment which got a little aged on the way thru Africa.
-Finally we started in June.
+Early 2015 we prepared everything for reaching Argentina: converted our African car into an officially Swiss registered one, read a lot of

-Since then we’re on our way thru Asia – roughly on a straight line to Anchorage; it’s all about Alaskan Pale Ale.
-We don’t move continously.
-We rather follow the best season at the current destination.
-In between we take some leave back in Swizzyland; mainly to organize the ongoing trip and to recover from the incredible stress of overlanding.
+2015 – 17 we were on our way thru Asia – roughly on a straight line to Anchorage; it’s all about Alaskan Pale Ale.
+We didn’t move continuously.
+We rather followed the best season at the current destination.
+In between we took some leave back in Swizzyland; mainly to organize the ongoing trip and to recover from the incredible stress of

 In the meantime it got a little bit rusty, got some bumps from trees, cars or fences that were standing in its way.